 2. How has technology redefined our lives?
 Analyse one specific aspect.
 E.g., The effect of the no cell phones allowed in France's Middle schools.
 Or our loss of privacy (check this Amazing Mind Reader).

 3. Explore the topic of Artificial Intelligence (AI) and how it's changing our lives.
-Take one small and specific example like facial recognition, machine learning, intelligent cities, deepfakes, in medicine, in business...
+Take one small and specific example like facial recognition, machine learning, intelligent (smart) cities, deepfakes (and mass personalization), use in medicine, in business...

 Journalism and the media